Terminology

 What is an Identity?

-The identity of an endpoint is derived based on the Labels associated with the pod or container which are derived to the endpoint.
-When a pod or container is started, Cilium will create an endpoint based on the event received by the container runtime to represent the pod or container on the network.
+The identity of an endpoint is derived based on the Labels associated with the pod or workload represented by the endpoint.
+When a pod or workload is started, Cilium will create an endpoint based on the event received from the orchestration system to represent it on the network.
 As a next step, Cilium will resolve the identity of the endpoint created.
-Whenever the Labels of the pod or container change, the identity is reconfirmed and automatically modified as required.
+Whenever the Labels of the pod or workload change, the identity is reconfirmed and automatically modified as required.

 Security Relevant Labels

-Not all Labels associated with a container or pod are meaningful when deriving the Identity.
-Labels may be used to store metadata such as the timestamp when a container was launched.
+Not all Labels associated with a pod or workload are meaningful when deriving the Identity.
+Labels may be used to store metadata such as the timestamp when a workload was launched.
 Cilium requires to know which labels are meaningful and are subject to being considered when deriving the identity.
 For this purpose, the user is required to specify a list of string prefixes of meaningful labels.
 The standard behavior is to include all labels which start with the prefix id., e.g. id.service1, id.service2, id.groupA.service44.
 The list of meaningful label prefixes can be specified when starting the agent.

 Special Identities